Skip to main content

 First visit: Feb 2021

 We first tried to go to our favorite Santa Fe restaurant, that of La Choza (see labels for our review).
 We kind of knew it was a futile effort.
 The governor had just lifted the restaurant lockdowns.
 Which meant only 25% capacity.
 And it was on a Friday late afternoon (a little before 5).
 Let's see - super popular restaurant, just opened after a few months of being closed, on a Friday night.
-Yep - 2 hour wait.
+Yep - two hour wait.
 Probably more, but that's what they told us.
 Next.

 We didn't really have a backup plan as it seemed all of our favorites were either closed for renovations, not willing to open yet, served only breakfast and lunch, or were maybe closed for good.
 However I did research other New Mexican restaurants prior to leaving Colorado.
 And I did recall someone - who, I don't know - mentioning we should try this place on the outskirts of town.
 I figured it might be our best bet, without knowing its popularity either.
 We raced over.
 Almost no one there.
 That can be a good thing or a bad thing, but we were hungry, so let's give it a shot.